ballerburg9005/docker-arm-lighttpd-alpine-mariadb-php-tor/README.md

 The following instructions assume that you are cross-compiling on your Linux PC for some ARM box.
 I am using a repurposed Android TV Box running LibreELEC, but it should also work without issues on Rasperry Pi, Odroid, Wetek, S805/S812/S905 devices, etc. Maybe you need to use armv7 for older boxes.

 Please note that I have not included any of the typical zero-configuration docker setup scripts on purpose.
 They break easily with future versions, and checking them for loopholes and errors is very tedious to the user.
 Quite frankly, autosetup scripts are a totally fragile and untransparent mess.
-That is why most of the other docker images I found have security holes and mostly still use obsolete versions like PHP5.
+That is why most of the other docker images I found have security holes and mostly still use obsolete versions like PHP5 with hardly any new updated versions available.

 Note: I changed the PHP container to Debian, because Alpine implements some weirdo version of glob() that doesn't work but is required by some PHP applications.